FWDekker/fo4vr-modlist/README.md

 1. go to the `[fo4_dir]\Data\` directory,
 2. select all files that start with `DLC`, except those that start with `DLCUltraHighResolution`, and
 3. copy those files to `[fo4vr_dir]\Data\`.

+If you have the latest version of the DLCs you will most probably have problems with Automatron DLC.
+You can either remove it or download older version of this DLC.
+To downgrade use [Steam console](steam://open/console) and paste in these two commands:
+* `download_depot 377160 435870 1691678129192680960`
+* `download_depot 377160 435871 5106118861901111234`
+This will download older files for the Automatron DLC and it should give you the location where they are downloaded.
+(It's `[steam_dir]/steamapps/content/app_377160/depot_xxxxxx/`) If you go to these locations you should see Data folder.
+You can just copy and paste it into the `[fo4vr_dir]`.
+You should probably do that after copying the rest of the DLCs, so you don't accidentally overwrite this one.